top of page

 q&a page 8

 A: If the teeth need to be brushed, according to many Poskim it may only be done softly, with a dry brush which is designated for shabbos use. (according to some authorities, it has to even look different than the regular weekday toothbrush.
-(See Shu”t Minchas Yitzchok Vol. 3 Siman 48 and 50 and Minchas Shlomo Vol. 2:35:3), in a way that will not cause bleeding.
+(See Shu”t Minchas Yitzchok Vol. 3 Siman 48 and 50 and Minchas Shlomo Vol. 2:35:3) in a way that will not cause bleeding.

 Toothpaste may not be used according to Rav Moshe Feinstein Zatzal ( Igros Moshe Orach Chaim Vol. 1 Siman 112) and most contemporary Ashkenazic Poskim.
 (See Shu"t Tzitz Eliezer Vol. 7:30:8.
 See also Shemiras Shabbos K'Hilchas Perek 14:9.
 Rav Ovadia Yoseph Zatzal in Shu"t Yabia Omer Vol. 4 Siman 30 allowed the use of toothpaste.)

-They do have some sort of new Shabbos Toothbrush and tooth wash on the market which is OK, if necessary.
+They do have some sort of Shabbos Toothbrush and tooth wash on the market which is OK, if necessary.
 Mouthwash is OK to use.

 The brush may not be rinsed off after use, according to most Poskim, as doing so is preparing it for the next use, which will be after Shabbos.